Cohomological characterisation of hyperbolicity: Hyperbolically embedded subgroups

 Consider a closed path $p$ in $\cusp{X,\mathcal Y}$.
 If the path is entirely contained in a horoball, then it can be filled in a controlled way.
 That is, for all sufficiently large $R$, there exists a function $\theta$ such that $\mbox{Area}_R(p) \le \theta(\length{p})$, where $R$ and $\theta$ do not depend on $p$.
 Suppose now that $p$ is contained in $X$.
 For $\mathcal C$ the set as in the definition of $S-$bounded $H^2$, there exists $R_0\geq 0$ such that for all $R\geq R_0$ we have $\norm{c}_F^R \le \norm{c}_1$ for all $c\in\mathcal C$; this is because we can fill $c$ by ``coning over'' one of its vertices.
 Set $M=\max_{c\in\mathcal C} \{\lvert c\rvert_1\}$.
 Back to our closed path $p$, we can write $\chain{p}=\sum_{i=1}^k g_ic_i$ for some $c_i\in \mathcal C$ and $k\leq \Delta(\lvert c\rvert_1)$, and hence we have $\norm{\chain{p}}_F^R \le \Delta(\length{p}) M$, so that also in this case $\chain{p}$ can be filled in a controlled way.

 Finally, suppose that $p$ is neither contained in a horoball nor in $X$.
-In this case we can split $p$ into subpaths, each contained in a horoball or in $X$.
-Considering geodesics in the relevant cosets of the $H_i$, we can then write $\chain{p}=\sum_i^k \chain{p_i}$, where each $p_i$ is a closed path which is either contained in a horoball or in $X$; we do so by considering maximal subpaths contained in horoballs and closing them up with a geodesic in the corresponding coset.
-Since $d_S|_{H_i}$ is proper, the geodesics in the cosets have length controlled in terms of the subpath of $p$ that they share the endpoints with.
-Therefore, there exists a function $h$, independent of $p$, such that we have $\sum \length{p_i}\leq h(\length{p})$.
+In this case we can split $p$ (by ``cutting'' it where it passes from $X$ to a horoball or vice versa) into subpaths, each contained either in $X$ or in an ``extended horoball'' (the subgraph spanned by the union of a horoball with the corresponding coset on which the horoball is attached).
+Considering geodesics in the relevant cosets of the $H_i$, we can then write $\chain{p}=\sum_i^k \chain{p_i}$, where each $p_i$ is a closed path which is either contained in an extended horoball or in $X$; we do so by considering the subpaths contained in extended horoballs and closing them up with a geodesic in the corresponding coset (so that the reverses of these geodesics also close up the broken path in $X$).
+Since $d_S|_{H_i}$ is proper, the geodesics in the cosets have length controlled in terms of the distance (computed in $X$) between their endpoints.
+That is, there is a function $h$, independent of $p$, such that each of these geodesics has length at most $h(D)$, if $D$ is the distance in $X$ between its endpoints.
+We can assume that $h$ is nondecreasing, so that, in particular, all these geodesics have length at most $h(\length{p})$.
+Also, in order to close up the subpaths of $p$, we are adding at most $\length{p}$ of those geodesics; therefore, we have $\sum \length{p_i}\leq \length{p}\cdot h(\length{p})$.
 Since we can fill each $\chain{p_i}$ in a controlled way, we can also fill $\chain{p}$, as required. \end{proof}